Sarahon/docs/src/en/templates/proposal.md

 Summarize any information that is needed to contextualize the proposed changes, e.g. the current state of the game.

-Also link any relevant discussions on Discord, GitHub, or HackMD that are relevant to the proposal.
+Also link any relevant discussions on Discord, GitHub, or anywhere else that are relevant to the proposal.

 ## The rest?